corderaa/corderaa/README.md

   - 💼 Working as a web application developer at a consulting firm in Bilbao, focused on Angular and Spring Boot projects.<br>
   - 🎓 Associate Degree in Multiplatform Application Development (DAM).<br>
   - 🚀 Currently working on the litepm project.<br>
-  - 📱 Expanding my skills in Kotlin and Android development.<br>
+  - 📱 Expanding my skills in nestJS and webapps/devops<br>
   - 🌱 Passionate about continuous learning and professional growth.
 </p>